Have you wondered how to manage a Facebook business page?

 - Also, if you need to control certain accesses and permissions to your Facebook page, Business Manager is vital.
-Example, if you’re hiring contractors you can limit the amount of access they have to certain business sensitive materials with the “Roles” feature.
+For example, if you’re hiring contractors you can limit the amount of access they have to certain business-sensitive materials with the “Roles” feature.

 How to Set up Facebook Business Manager

 - Firstly, head to business.facebook.com and select “Create Account”

 - Enter your businesses name, personal name and email address.